material-components/material-components-ios/components/Cards/README.md

 #### Accessibility for Single Cards

 Nested elements in MDCCards are available to assistive technologies without additional customization, however additional setup may be needed to accommodate special scenarios, such as:

 <ul class="icon-list">
-  <li class="icon-list-item icon-list-item">Images that have additional context beyond text that is already presented on the card.  </li>
+  <li class="icon-list-item icon-list-item">Images </li>
+Images that have additional context beyond text that is already presented on the card.
 For example, news article images can benefit from an [`accessibilityLabel`](https://developer.apple.com/documentation/uikit/uiaccessibilityelement/1619577-accessibilitylabel) describing their content.